-To design the engine sound, Ford sought out inspiration across a wide spectrum of sources, from Hollywood movie trailers and amusement park rides to Formula-E race series and conventional internal combustion engine sounds.
+To design the digital engine sound to represent the engine's physical propulsion, Ford sought out inspiration across a wide spectrum of sources, from Hollywood movie trailers and amusement park rides to Formula-E race series and conventional internal combustion engine sounds.
 With new regulatory requirements mandating that all electric vehicles emit a sound when traveling at speeds below 18 miles per hour, the design constraints also provided an opportunity to reimagine the Mustang engine sound and still live up to consumers’ deeply ingrained expectations.
 The final result merges futuristic textures with elements of the classic Mustang sound to create something unexpected and fresh while staying true to the brand.

 Beyond the engine sound, the in-vehicle experience is defined by a set of unique, customizable driving modes, called Engage, Whisper, and Unbridled.
 Each mode changes the dynamic within the interior of the car through a unique sensory experience.
 Ambient lighting, on-display animations, and sounds are crafted to suit the all-electric environment and distinguish between different driving modes.
 These sensory cues also enhance the perception of high performance and provide direct feedback on the car’s operation.